kutec/tssync/_drafts/2015-11-29-7-signs-you-should-invest-in-sass.md

 Example of Yahoo Home Page

 I am sure that all of you have visited Yahoo home page.
 It's a portal where user can change/move/remove any portlet on a page as per his preference.
 So let's consider <strong>weather module</strong> here.
 Weather module may require developer to manipulate development need like API and other core technology related stuff.
-The same time he might required the UI of weather module for the look and feel perspective, so he can have better idea
+The same time he might required the UI of weather module for the look and feel perspective, so he can have better idea about development flow.
+Also, module may have something be handled from client side scripting.
+So as a front end developer, if I am working on CSS,